bryan-hoang/mthe-493-group-a2/README.md

 ## Getting started

+For an overview of the project's architecture, refer to the [ARCHITECTURE.md](ARCHITECTURE.md).

-Note: The project dependencies target an environment that is a 32-bit ARM architecture (e.g., a raspberrypi) with python 3.9.
+Note: The project dependencies target an environment that is a 64-bit ARM architecture (e.g., a raspberrypi) with python 3.9.

 To install necessary project dependencies, run